jfhbrook/susitna/README.md

   architect a modern BASIC interpreter.
 - joshiverse/yabasic-rs - an attempt to port yabasic to rust. everything worthwhile from there has been moved to this repo.
+- ./rs - wherein I successfully ported most of the scanner from yabasic, changed focus to doing Crafting Interpreters, sketched out a few patterns, then realized I should be prototyping in typescript
+- this project, which has a basic scanner written in typescript

 ## Architecture